Automattic/woocommerce-services/readme.txt

 10. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.16.1 =
+* Clear shipping rates when changing package weight or signature requirement so they can be recalculated
+* Correctly purchase a "First Class Envelope" or a "First Class Package Service" label depending if the package is an envelope or not

 = 1.16.0 =
 * Add international destinations support to USPS label printing